Park and Facility Construction Plans and Updates

-The 2016 seasonal wildlife closures have been implemented to protect various birds.
+Seasonal wildlife closures have been implemented to protect various birds.
 Over the decades, many of these species have suffered significant habitat loss, causing some of them to suffer a steady decline in populations.
 No designated parks and recreation trails will be closed as part of these wildlife closures.
 For specific dates and locations please visit the web pages for Burrowing owl and Osprey, northern harrier and American bittern.

 Staff, volunteers and the consultant have all reported on the birds of concern at the Boulder Reservoir and Coot Lake sites in or near the closure areas.
 Near Coot Lake, a bittern pair, osprey and male harriers have been observed along with 38 other bird species, including great horned owl, common yellowthroat, and savannah sparrow.
 Bitterns are starting to show up in greater numbers near dry creek while harrier fledglings and 3 downy young Ospreys were observed near Little Dry Creek.